 The network can be found in every London borough, 17 of which border the Thames.
 There are also 15 boroughs which host the canal network, while 24 boroughs have tributary rivers.
 See the Blue Ribbon Network map (PDF opens in new window).

 We know these waterways are invaluable for leisure, tourism, transport and biodiversity alike.
 To make the most of this value, we manage them as a network rather than in isolation.
-The Mayor’s London Plan has a series of policies (7.24 - 7.30) to make sure that the Blue Ribbon Network is protected, improved and contributes to a sustainable future for London.
+The Mayor’s London Plan has a series of policies (7.24 - 7.30) to make sure that the Blue Ribbon Network is used, protected, improved and contributes to a sustainable future for London.